-III.
-PERCEPTUAL PRINCIPLES FOR VOICE SEPARATION
+3. PERCEPTUAL PRINCIPLES FOR VOICE SEPARATION

 In this section, fundamental principles of perceptual organisation of musical sounds into streams will be presented that form the basis of the current computational model (next section).
-Huron (2001) provides an excellent survey of relevant research and presents a set of 10 principles that cover all major aspects of stream integration/segregation; we will use a number of these principles as the starting-point of our exploration.
+Huron [7] provides an excellent survey of relevant research and presents a set of 10 principles that cover all major aspects of stream integration/segregation; we will use four of these principles as the starting-point of our exploration.